hashgraph/hedera-mirror-node/docs/installation.md

 ### Monitor

-To run the GRPC API, first populate the configuration at one of the supported [configuration](configuration.md#monitor) paths, then run:
+To run the monitor, first populate the configuration at one of the supported [configuration](configuration.md#monitor) paths, then run:

 ```console